Lạng Sơn province: Forests

-The northern mountainous province is rich in biodiversity of flora and fauna in its rich forest.
-In the karstic limestone formations (also known as carbonate karst), which occupy 5% of the natural forest area of Vietnam Long Son and Cai Bang have an important place in the floral and faunal wealth of the forests.
-Northeast Viet Nam has 36% of the country's 1.15 million hectares of rocky mountains out of which Lạng Sơn and Cao Bằng provinces account for a substantial part of limestone formations.
+In the karstic limestone formations (also known as carbonate karst), which occupy 5% of the natural forest area of Vietnam, Long Son and Cai Bang have a place in the floral and faunal wealth of the forests.
+Northeast Vietnam has 36% of the country's 1.15 million hectares of rocky mountains out of which Lạng Sơn and Cao Bằng provinces account for a part of limestone formations.
 According to forest statistics of Vietnam these limestone formations have 69 mammal species; five of them are endemic and 26 are rare species.
 Village people value these formations as they are sources of water for agriculture.
 They also are sources of fuel wood, medicinal plants and housing materials for the villagers.
-In Lạng Sơn province they are rich source of water for irrigation of paddy crops.
-The limestone formations also permit growth of annona trees which provide substantial revenue to the villagers in Lạng Sơn; the average annual net yield from annona is reported to be about 12 million đồngs (US$775).
+In Lạng Sơn province they are source of water for irrigation of paddy crops.
+The limestone formations also permit growth of annona trees which provide revenue to the villagers in Lạng Sơn; the average annual net yield from annona is reported to be about 12 million đồngs (US$775).

 Star anise

-The most important tree grown in Vietnam (and also in China) is the star anise (illicium verum, Hooker), an important spice; an evergreen tree which has aromatic lanceolate leaves.
+A tree grown in Vietnam is the star anise (illicium verum, Hooker), a spice; an evergreen tree which has aromatic lanceolate leaves.
 The Lạng Sơn province is the leading province with this tree species growth reported to cover 9000 ha, mostly in its Văn Quan District.
-Other provinces also have this species of trees but the coverage is very limited.
 Initially the tree belonged to the state farm enterprises under collective farming.
-However, since the 1990s, it has decontrolled and given the trees to village families to manage.
+Since the 1990s, it has decontrolled and given the trees to village families to manage.
 There are plans to enhance the plantation area under this species of tree to 20000 ha.
 The commercial production of star anise spice, which was 9,896 tonnes in 1997, has recorded a fall to 5,000 tonnes in 1999.